 We love the yurts because they sit quietly in their surroundings, are snug as well as very comfortable - they all have wood-burners inside and “proper” double beds - and allow you to enjoy the natural environment to the full.
-They’re fun too and, as keen campers we aim to include all the best bits from various sites we’ve visited over the years – campfires come top of the list!
+They’re fun too and, as keen campers we aim to include all the best bits from various sites we’ve visited over the years – campfires come top of the list, closely followed by the pizza oven!
 So once the sun starts to go down you can sit round the campfire watching the stars come out and enjoy the peace.
 The sky is wonderfully dark at night, and when the moon is full it’s great fun to go for night hikes or bike rides (remember to like us on FaceBook page for details of our monthly Full Moon Walks).

 Photos - Carl Lamb - http://www.ambientlight.co.uk/